ScooloV/bbpedia/docs/death_zone/blood_bowl_stadia.md

 forfeit.
 The team can choose to reject the offer and keep the winnings.

-9+ *Unconditional 0fffer:* The owners are delighted
+9+ *Unconditional OFffer:* The owners are delighted

 by the team's offer, and the deal is made.